 Hartford Man Pleads Guilty to Illegal Gun Possession

-Deirdre M. Daly, United States Attorney for the District of Connecticut, announced that KUWAN RUSS, 37, of Hartford, pleaded guilty today before U.S. Magistrate Judge Sarah A. L. Merriam in New Haven to possession of a firearm by a convicted felon.
+John H. Durham, United States Attorney for the District of Connecticut, announced that ALVIN CRAWFORD, also known as “Nardy,” 34, of Hartford, pleaded guilty today before U.S. District Judge Janet C. Hall in New Haven to one count of possession of firearm by a convicted felon.